mdn/content/files/en-us/web/api/xrsession/selectend_event/index.md

 The `selectend` and {{domxref("XRSession.selectstart_event", "selectstart")}} events tell you when you might want to display something to the user indicating that the primary action is going on.
 This might be drawing a controller with the activated button in a new color, or showing the targeted object being grabbed and moved around, starting when `selectstart` arrives and stopping when `selectend` is received.

 The {{domxref("XRSession.select_event", "select")}} event is the event that tells your code that the user has completed the action they want to complete.
-This might be as simple as throwing an object or pulling the trigger of a gun in a game, or as involved as placing an object that they were dragging around the world back down again in a new location.
+This might be as simple as throwing an object or pulling the trigger of a gun in a game, or as involved as placing a dragged object in a new location.

 If your primary action is a simple trigger action and you don't need to animate anything while the trigger is engaged, you can ignore the `selectstart` and `selectend` events and act on the start event.